Norwegian Org. no.

 setting function of the camera, but if you are unlucky and get red eyes

-of a person, most image processing applications on Microsoft Vista fix
+of a person, most image processing applications on Microsoft Vista and other programs fix

 it in the hand.
 In many situations, the flash is the only option.
 Try